lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     always insert the same number of
     :math:`\text{Na}^+`
     and :math:`\text{Cl}^-`,
-    unless of course there are other charges in the system.
+    unless there are other charges in the system.

 ..  container:: justify